 Dynamo Pro Wrestling at Stratford Bar and Grill

-Dynamo Pro Wrestling is proud to present an all ages, live, professional wrestling event on Saturday, April 4th, 2015.
+Dynamo Pro Wrestling are proud to present an all ages, live, professional wrestling event on Saturday, December 6th, 2014.
 This professional wrestling event will be held at the Stratford Bar and Grill, located at 800 South Highway Drive in Fenton, Missouri.
 Doors open at 7:00 P.M. with a bell time of 8:00 P.M.
 Tickets are $10 in advance and $12 on the day of the event.
 Tickets for children from five to twelve years old are $5.
-Tickets for children under five years old are free.
+Tickets for children under five year old are free.
+This action-packed night of professional wrestling will feature a great main event as Dynamo Pro Wrestling Heavyweight Champion “The King of Chaos” Ricky Cruz will defend his championship against Dynamo Pro Dojo graduate Mike Outlaw.
+In addition, the Dynamo Pro Wrestling tag team championship will be as the Professionals, managed by Travis Cook, will take on the Dynamo Pro Wrestling tag team champions “DirdEY” Jake Dirden and Jackal.
+In addition to these great championship matches, come out and see Dynamo Pro Wrestling wrestlers Jack Gamble, Jon Webb, The Bum Rush Brothers, Brandon Gallagher, Paco Gonzales, Danny Adams, and many others.
+To purchase advance tickets, log on to www.dynamoprowrestling.com or contact the Stratford Bar and Grill at (636) 343-5757, ext.
+510.

 Get The Latest News!